View Videos From Faculty!

-CMB is an interdisciplinary program with six participating departments.
-The program faculty have chosen primary and secondary affiliations within the five Focus Areas recently established.
+The CMB is an interdisciplinary program composed of 2 Schools, the School of Medicine and School of Biological Sciences at UCI.
+The program faculty have chosen primary and secondary affiliations within the five Focus Areas.

 Departments in the School of Biological Sciences